justinkelly/Alma-title-match/README.md

 | 9914833850001361|9914988860001361|as time goes by |as time goes by|
 | 9914834330001361|9915002000001361|software architecture |software architecture|

-Again these result can be exported into a format the ExLibrs Alma can import as a set.
+Again these results can be exported into a format the ExLibrs Alma can import as a set.

 ISBN matches are very likely to be exactly the same record in a different format.

-Titles matches are far less likely to be exactly the same item in a different format - as many titles are generically worded (Accoutning, Java, etc..) or names the same - which leads to non-accurate matches.
+Titles matches are far less likely to be exactly the same item in a different format - as many titles are generically worded  or named the same - which leads to non-accurate matches.

-Assume that only 20% or so of the title matches are actually the same
+Assume that only 20% or less of the title matches are actually the same

 Note: Titles matching excludes records where their ISBNs match - the title matching records complement the ISBN matching results.